microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 ### Runtime error

 It is easy to hit error when calling OpenAI APIs, due to connection, rate limit, or timeout.
 Some of the errors are transient. `autogen.Completion.create` deals with the transient errors and retries automatically.
-Request timeout, retry timeout and retry time interval can be configured via `request_timeout`, `retry_timeout` and `retry_wait_time`.
+Request timeout, max retry period and retry wait time can be configured via `request_timeout`, `max_retry_period` and `retry_wait_time`.

-- `request_timeout` (int): the timeout (in seconds) for a single request.
+- `request_timeout` (int): the timeout (in seconds) sent with a single request.
-- `retry_timeout` (int): the total timeout (in seconds) for retrying when the requests keep failing.
+- `max_retry_period` (int): the total timeout (in seconds) allowed for retrying failed requests.
-- `retry_wait_time` (int): the time interval to wait (in seconds) before retrying when a request fails.
+- `retry_wait_time` (int): the time interval to wait (in seconds) before retrying a failed request.

 Moreover, one can pass a list of configurations of different models/endpoints to mitigate the rate limits.
 For example,